-Inner ExplorerTM is a non-profit organization whose mission is to provide daily mindfulness programs for PreK-12 classrooms to help children develop self-awareness, self-control, resilience and compassion.
-Each series contains 90 audio-guided practices that can be used everyday by simply logging in and pressing play.
+Inner ExplorerTM is a non-profit organization whose mission is to provide mindfulness in schools for PreK-12 classrooms, helping children develop self-awareness, self-control, resilience and compassion.
+Each series contains 90 audio-guided practices that can be used every day by simply logging in and pressing play.
 Students and their teachers participate together in the brief (5-10 minute) daily practices.
 No prep, planning or curriculum changes required.

 The practice of mindfulness has gained much popularity, especially in recent years, as its application proved valuable in fields ranging from the medical community to education and the military.
 This mainstream popularity has fueled even more research into mindfulness practices.
 Scientific research clearly supports and documents the benefits of mindfulness to improve not only health and well-being, but also the brain in particular.
 Brain science tells us that the brain actually has a ‘plastic’ quality called neuroplasticity that allows the brain matter to change under certain conditions.
 What is significant about this is that whereas we previously thought the brain was fixed, especially by a certain age, we now know that, with mindfulness practice, the grey matter in the brain changes to foster improved function in the areas of the brain that regulate learning, memory, compassion, empathy and stress.